Hezbollah to treat Lebanon’s disarmament decision ‘as if it does not exist’

 It added that Israel must first adhere to the ceasefire agreement reached in November of last year – which Israel has been flagrantly breaking.

-Underscoring regular attacks on its northern neighbour, an Israeli drone strike targeting the southern Lebanese town of Tulin killed a child and injured his father on Wednesday, Al-Akhbar publication reported.
+Underscoring regular attacks on its northern neighbour, an Israeli drone strike targeting the southern Lebanese town of Tulin killed a child and injured his father on Wednesday, the publication Al-Akhbar reported.

-Lebanon’s National News Agency also said that Israeli jets dropped four bombs over the Wazzani River in the southeast of the country.
+NNA also reported that Israeli jets dropped four bombs over the Wazzani River in the southeast of the country.

 Lebanon’s cabinet is scheduled to meet again on Thursday to continue discussions on US proposals to disarm Hezbollah within a specific time frame.